 The handbook lists the M.A. programmes offered at the University offers and describes the course requirements for earning each of these degrees.
 It details the course curriculum, the procedures and the policies that govern postgraduate students.

-Students are responsible to follow the university policies described in this handbook and in the University Ordinances.
-This includes following registration, deadlines, attendance, maintaining adequate grades for promotion.
-In the event any information presented in this handbook changes during the academic year, students will be notified.
+Students are responsible to follow the University policies described in this handbook, and in the University Ordinances.
+This includes following registration, deadlines, attendance, and maintaining adequate grades for promotion.
+Any changes to the above will be notified at the earliest possible time.

-We hope this handbook is of good use to you.
-We wish you a rewarding experience during your programme at the EFL University.
+We hope this handbook is of good use to our students.
+The University wishes them a rewarding experience during their stay.